Baylex/Survey_NLP/README.md

 The other key finding was the word count trailed off as the form progressed.
 I ran down some other possibilities such as focusing on one domain over another and another.
 When those did not pan out, I finally attributed the decrease in words to form fatigue.
 To address form fatigue, I met with the outside team to analyze the questions on the form and to build it better from a data collection view for the new school year.
 We were able to trim the form down from 30 questions to 12 questions and only 1 fill in the blank, none of which sacrificed any of my team’s key data points!
 I removed many redundant data collection pieces that could be merged with a static file when an analysis was needed.
 We easily recover 1000 work hours!

+# Code Coming Soon!
+I am working on finding an alternative data set to share my code and work.

 # Future Research Areas
 Super Duper NLP Repo: https://notebooks.quantumstat.com/